Precise Debugging Benchmark: Is Your Model Debugging or Regenerating?: Introduction

-To address this gap, we introduce the \pdblong (\pdb) framework, an automatic pipeline that rigorously evaluates LLM debugging behavior independently of code generation. \pdb provides a plug-and-play framework that converts existing coding datasets into debugging benchmarks through two steps: (1) synthesizing verified atomic bugs to produce ground-truth edit scripts, and (2) composing these bugs into multi-bug programs while preserving bug independence (\ie, avoiding compounding interactions).
+To address these gaps, we introduce the \pdblong (\pdb) framework, a general pipeline that rigorously evaluates LLM debugging behavior independently of code generation. \pdb provides a dataset-agnostic plug-and-play framework that converts existing coding datasets into debugging benchmarks through two steps: (1) synthesizing verified atomic bugs to produce ground-truth edit scripts, and (2) composing these bugs into multi-bug programs while preserving bug independence (\ie, avoiding compounding interactions).
 Beyond binary test outcomes, \pdb evaluates model patches using novel edit-level \textit{precision} and bug-level \textit{recall}, explicitly rewarding targeted fixes and penalizing unnecessary modifications.

-We constructed a 5,751-example \pdbhard and a 256-example \pdbmulti evaluation benchmarks with the \pdb framework, from \bigcode~\citep{zhuo2024bigcodebench} and \livecode~\citep{zhu2024livecodebench}.
+We constructed a 5,751-example \pdbhard and a 484-example \pdbmulti evaluation benchmarks with the \pdb framework, from \bigcode~\citep{zhuo2024bigcodebench}, \livecode~\citep{jain2024livecodebench}, and \swebench~\citep{yang2025swe}.
 Experiments on \pdbhard reveal behaviors that unit tests fail to capture.
 First, frontier models exhibit strikingly \textbf{different rankings under edit-level evaluation}.
 Models such as GPT-5.1-Codex \cite{gpt-5.1-codex} and DeepSeek-V3.2-Thinking \cite{liu2025deepseek} achieve high unit-test pass rates ($> 45\%$), while Qwen3-Coder-480B \cite{qwen3-coder} attains comparatively lower unit-test pass rates ($70\%$) yet substantially higher precision ($66\%$).
-This ranking inversion persists on the multi-line benchmark \pdbmulti, indicating that the precision gap reflects a consistent tendency toward regeneration.
+This ranking inversion \textbf{persists} on the multi-line and repository-level \pdbmulti{} benchmark, including when newer models such as GPT-5.5 and Claude-4.7 are evaluated on bugs generated by the models themselves.
 Additionally, we show that though iterative and agentic debugging strategies can improve unit-test performance, they do not meaningfully improve precision or recall.
 Our findings demonstrate the necessity of \pdb for revealing true debugging capabilities beyond surface-level correctness, and highlight a fundamental limitation in current post-training pipelines for coding LLMs.